 Introduction

 Vitamin D deficiency is the most common nutritional deficiency among children and adults.
-Osteomalacia describes a disorder of “bone softening” in adults that is usually due to prolonged deficiency of vitamin D. This deficiency results in abnormal osteoid mineralization.
-In contrast, rickets results from deficient mineralization at the cartilage of growth plates in children.
+Osteomalacia describes a disorder of "bone softening" in adults that is usually due to prolonged vitamin D deficiency that can result in abnormal osteoid mineralization.
+In contrast, rickets, which usually occur at a young age, result from deficient mineralization at the cartilage of growth plates in children.

-Several cell types constitute bone and participate in the coordinated process of bone remodeling.
+Bone comprises several cell types that participate in the coordinated process of bone remodeling.
 Osteoclasts, bone-resorbing cells, break down bone by secreting collagenase.
-Osteoblasts deposit the osteoid matrix, a collagen scaffold in which inorganic salts are deposited to form mineralized bone.
+Osteoblasts, the bone-forming cells, deposit the osteoid matrix, a collagen scaffold in which inorganic salts are deposited to form mineralized bone.
 This intricate process is directly and indirectly influenced by hormonal signals, namely parathyroid hormone (PTH) and calcitonin, which act in response to serum calcium levels.

 In processes that decrease the amount of vitamin D or its bioproducts, normal serum calcium will be maintained by mobilizing calcium from the bones.
-Specifically, PTH will be secreted by the parathyroid glands in response to hypocalcemia from vitamin D deficiency and will attempt to bring the body back to normal serum calcium levels.
-Bones are the primary target to recruit calcium, and osteomalacia will ensue by extracting calcium from the bones.
-Therefore, adults affected by processes that disrupt vitamin D metabolism and its production are at risk for eventually developing osteomalacia and its clinical manifestations.[1][2][3]
+Specifically, PTH will be secreted by the parathyroid glands in response to hypocalcemia from vitamin D deficiency in an attempt to restore calcium homeostasis.
+Bones are the primary site of calcium recruitment, and osteomalacia will ensue by extracting calcium from the bones.
+Therefore, adults affected by processes that disrupt vitamin D metabolism and production are at risk for eventually developing osteomalacia and its clinical manifestations.[1][2][3]

 Etiology

-Osteomalacia is a metabolic bone disease characterized by impaired mineralization of bone matrix.
+Osteomalacia is a metabolic bone disease characterized by impaired mineralization of bone matrix.[4]
 Bone creation occurs by the deposition of hydroxyapatite crystals on the osteoid matrix.
-Details of this disease's most common and sometimes overlooked causes are described below.
+Details of the most common and sometimes overlooked causes are as follows:

 Decreased Vitamin D Production